haganbt/datasift-sql-framework/README.md

 **STATUS: Unstable - work in progress**

-DataSift REST endpoint with SQL persistence.
+DataSift HTTP Push REST endpoint with SQL persistence.
 Utilises node-orm2 with support for:

 * MySQL
 * PostgreSQL